 What that means for the detox process is is that if nutrients are not getting where they need to get in the body, the liver can’t detox the body.
-If your gut is leaky or if you are eating a lot of “gums” like carrageenan, eating the Standard American Diet full of grains (notably wheat), fake or bastardized sugars, feedlot animal proteins, or even if you think you are eating healthy but loading up on nuts, whole grains, (there are exceptions here), chia and flax seeds, and soy, then you could be pushing your liver over the edge.
+If your gut is leaky or if you are eating a lot of “gums” like carrageenan, eating the Standard American Diet full of grains (notably wheat), fake or bastardized sugars, feedlot animal proteins, or even if you think you are eating healthy but loading up on nuts, whole grains, (there are exceptions here), flax seeds, and soy, then you could be pushing your liver over the edge.

 So what’s a girl (or guy) to do if he or she has a bogged down liver?